-When considered as a cohesive whole, these three components constitute the student's program of study, totaling at least 33 credit hours.
+When considered as a cohesive whole, these three components constitute the student's program of study, totaling at least 33 credit hours for the non thesis option and 30 credit hours for the thesis option.
 Any course that is applied to one of these three components is said to count towards graduation.